Aldeshov/ADBFileExplorer/README.md

-# ADB File Explorer `alpha v0.32`
+# ADB File Explorer `beta v0.4`

 <pre>
 Simple File explorer for ADB devices

 Allows you to see list of files on your device and upload to/download it
 </pre>

 <span style="color: yellow">